Grand Duke Alexei Alexandrovich of Russia: East Coast

 On 2 December 1871, a ceremony took place at the National Academy of Design, where the Grand Duke was received by Samuel F. B. Morse, William Stoddard, William Page, Albert Bierstadt and several other artists.
 The painting Farragut in the shrouds of the Hartfort at the battle of Mobile Bay by William Page was handed over as a gift of the citizens of New York for Tsar Alexander II.
 General John Adams Dix presented the picture and the accompanying scroll, with a brief address in which he expressed the hope that it would further cement the union that existed between the United States and Russia.
 The painting was placed on board the Russian flagship for transportation to Russia.

 On 3 December 1871, Alexei left for Philadelphia where he was received by general George Meade and Admiral Turner.
 He visited Girard College, Baird Locomotive Works and the Navy Yard.
 He was particularly interested in the Methodist Fair at the Horticultural Hall, where the ladies presented him with an Afghan Hound.

 On 6 December 1871, Alexei visited the Smith & Wesson factory in Springfield, Massachusetts and was presented with a fully engraved, carved pearl grip, cased Smith & Wesson Model 3 revolver.
 The gun and case cost the factory $400 but it was a worthwhile investment, as the company hoped for additional contracts.
 The Grand Duke proudly displayed his revolver as he toured the American Frontier and carried it on a buffalo hunt with the famous "Buffalo Bill" Cody.

 From 7 to 14 December, he stopped in Boston where he stayed at the Revere House.
 The landau which President Lincoln rode during his visit to Boston, was used.
 He was officially welcomed at the City Hall and the State House.
 During his stay, he visited Harvard University and the suburb of Cambridge, Massachusetts as well as different public schools in the Boston area, being extensively briefed on the American education system.
 Other highlights were the battlefield of Bunker Hill and the visit to the shipyards of Charlestown, Massachusetts.

+On December 12th, Alexei attended a performance of Henry VIII at Boston’s Globe Theatre, starring the famed actress Charlotte Cushman.
+Known for her powerful stage presence.